 Molly is detectable in blood one to two days after ingestion.
 It’s absorbed quickly and is first detectable in blood 15 to 30 minutes after it’s taken.
 Over time, the drug is transported to the liver where it’s broken down.

-Molly is detectable in saliva one to two days after ingestion.
+Molly is detectable in saliva after ingestion.
 Since it’s typically taken by mouth, it appears quickly in the saliva.
-It’s first detectable as early as 15 minutes after ingestion.
-Its concentration peaks after one and a half to three hours.
+It’s first detectable as early as after ingestion.
+Its concentration peaks after .

-Molly is detectable in hair up to about three months after ingestion.
+Molly is detectable in hair after ingestion.
 Once in the bloodstream, small amounts of the drug reach the network of tiny blood vessels that feed the hair follicles.
 Hair grows at a rate of around 1 centimeter (cm) per month, and the segment of hair that tests positive usually corresponds to the time of ingestion.

-Research suggests that molly’s metabolites can stay in your body for up to six days.
+Research suggests that molly’s metabolites can stay in your body for up to .
 However, they usually aren’t measured on conventional drug tests.

 Molly is absorbed, broken down, and eliminated faster or slower depending on a number of factors.
 This includes the overall amount ingested and whether it’s taken in single or multiple doses.

 Other factors relate to the drug’s chemical composition.
-Molly is frequently laced with other illegal drugs or chemical compounds.
-These can affect how long it stays in your system and how long an illicit drug may be detected on a drug screening test.
+Molly or MDMA is laced with other illegal drugs or chemical compounds.
+Once example of this is ecstasy pills.
+When it’s combined with other substances, this can affect how long it stays in your system and how long an illicit drug may be detected on a drug screening test.

 Finally, a number of individual factors are known to affect drug metabolism.
 These include: